Please agree to accept our cookies. If you continue to use the site, we'll assume you're happy to accept them.

-Opportunity for hundreds more primary schools to join funded programme.
+Hundreds more primary and secondary schools sought to join funded programme

 To support teachers and schools in embedding the National Curriculum, the NCETM, working alongside teachers, produces a wide variety of resources and guidance, including lesson videos, a resource tool for planning, assessment materials to measure depth of understanding, and calculation guidance for primary schools.